-Wilfrid attended Ipswich School – entered 1896 and left 1902.
+Wilfrid was educated at Ipswich School – entered 1896 and left 1902.
 He obtained his Football Colours, proving a sterling back during more then one season.
 Afterwards proceeded to the Mining School at Cranborne.

 Dennis Howard Mason, born February 1916, Bracknell, Berkshire.
 Baptised: March 1917 at Deganwy, Carnavon.

 Soldiers’ Effects to Harold Percy Mason Esq. & Oswald Hugh Mason Esq. – brothers.